RAF Gibraltar

-RAF Gibraltar (also formerly known as North Front) is a Royal Air Force station on Gibraltar.
-No military aircraft are currently stationed there, but RAF, Commonwealth and aircraft of other NATO nations will periodically arrive for transient stopovers, exercises, or other temporary duty.
+Royal Air Force Gibraltar or more simply RAF Gibraltar (also formerly known as North Front) is a Royal Air Force station on Gibraltar.
+No military aircraft are currently stationed there, but RAF and aircraft of other NATO nations will periodically arrive for transient stopovers, exercises, or other temporary duty.
 Administered by British Forces Gibraltar, the station is a joint civil-military facility that also functions as the Rock's civilian airport – Gibraltar Airport, with the civilian airport's passenger terminal building and apron facilities located on the north side of the runway while the apron and hangar of RAF Gibraltar are located on the south side of the runway.

+A total of 16 personnel were reported assigned to RAF Gibraltar as of 2023.

 History

 Early history

 A Royal Naval Air Service seaplane base was opened at Gibraltar during the First World War.

 The airport was constructed during World War II when Gibraltar was an important naval base for the British.
 Originally opened in 1939, it was only an emergency airfield for the Royal Navy's Fleet Air Arm.
 However, the runway was later extended by reclaiming some land from the Bay of Gibraltar using rock blasted from the Rock of Gibraltar while carrying out works on military tunnels.
 This last major extension of the runway allowed larger aircraft to land at Gibraltar.
 At this time the airfield completely obliterated the former Gibraltar horse racing track.